Sunday Morning for Children and Teens

-Opportunities abound for children to learn what it means to be a Unitarian Universalist (UU) and to develop their own religious identity in all areas of UUCR church life.
+Our programs for children and teens nurture the development of moral values, spirituality, and a sense of belonging in the world that will continue to shape and support them as they grow.
+Opportunities abound for children and teens to learn what it means to be a Unitarian Universalist (UU) and to develop their own religious identity.
 As children progress through our program, they will become familiar with UU values, sources, and history.
 They will also learn about world religions, particularly our Jewish and Christian connections.

 Nursery